h3xduck/TripleCross/README.md

 ## TripleCross overview
-The following image illustrates the architecture of the TripleCross system and its modules.
+The following figure shows the architecture of TripleCross and its modules.

 <img src="docs/images/rootkit.png" float="left">

-This rootkit has been created for my bachelor thesis work.
-Comprehensive information about the rootkit functionality and sources can be visited at the [original document](https://github.com/h3xduck/TripleCross/blob/master/docs/ebpf_offensive_rootkit_tfg.pdf).

-The raw sockets library RawTCP_Lib used for rootkit transmissions is of my authorship and can be visited at [its own repository](https://github.com/h3xduck/RawTCP_Lib).
+The raw sockets library RawTCP_Lib used for rootkit transmissions is of my authorship and has [its own repository](https://github.com/h3xduck/RawTCP_Lib).

 The following table describes the main source code files and directories to ease its navigation:
 | MAKEFILE  | COMMAND |